 Phase 1: Core Knowledge and Skills Building

-Phase 1 begins with a three-day in-person intensive during Week 1, followed by 20 weeks of alternating asynchronous and synchronous sessions.
+Phase 1 begins with a preliminary module and a welcome session during Week 1 and a three-day intensive during Week 2, followed by 20 weeks of alternating asynchronous and synchronous sessions.
 Phase 1 covers the core principles and practices of Integrative Health and Well-being coaching including theory and practice in behavior change and coaching psychology, client-centered communication skills that facilitate self-directed change, evidence-informed process and structure, the ethics of coaching, and understanding health and lifestyle conditions such as diabetes, cardiovascular disease, exercise, nutrition, work-life balance and much more.
 In the first half of Phase 1, students read landmark materials, view slide decks, engage in peer discussions, begin practicing components of skills, watch coaching sessions and experience being coached.
 In the second half of Phase 1, students begin applying their growing knowledge and skills through weekly coaching practice in peer triads while they continue their content learning.
 With group and individualized mentoring in peer-coaching practice, students will be well-prepared for the final Practical Skills Assessment that is given at the end of this phase, and which must be passed before moving into Phase 2.
 Documentation of the Practical Skills Assessment including the date it is completed are required for the NBHWC and allows students to use all the client sessions from Phase 2 to contribute to the building of the practice log required for application to sit for the National Board Examination.

-- Modules 1-20 begins the week after the 3-day intensive.
-The modules are offered in an alternating online delivery method, both asynchronously beginning the week of February 12 and synchronously every other Thursday, beginning February 22, 4-7pm CT.
-Phase 1 runs through June 27.
+- Module 1-20 begins the week after the 3-day intensive.
+The modules are offered in an alternating online delivery method, both asynchronously beginning the week of June 24 and synchronously every other Thursday, beginning July 8, 4-7pm CT.
+Phase 1 runs through November 20, 2024.